nspenner/blog/_posts/2020-02-23-easy-website-themes-with-custom-properties.md

 ## Custom Color Selection

 Some websites and apps allow users to create and modify themes directly.
-Once again, we can use `setProperty()` to update a Custom Property with any value, including ones exposed for input:
+Once again, we can use `setProperty()` to update a Custom Property with any value, including ones exposed for input.

+In the Codepen below, the colors of the first square and the borders of all squares are exposed as input elements.
+When the form is submitted, these values are updated and are reflected in the result:

 <p class="codepen" data-height="357" data-theme-id="dark" data-default-tab="result" data-user="nathanspenner" data-slug-hash="yLNPExq" style="height: 357px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="Javascript Style Updates Custom Selection">
 <span>See the Pen <a href="https://codepen.io/nathanspenner/pen/yLNPExq">